ErikinBC/SurvSet/README.md

 # Example usage

-The example below shows a simple machine learning model that fits a series of ElasticNet CoxPH models to each of the (non-time-varying) datasets.
+The example below shows a simple machine learning pipeline that fits a series of ElasticNet CoxPH models to each of the (non-time-varying) datasets.
 To make run the code, please install the appropriate packages: `conda install -c bcg_gamma -c conda-forge scikit-learn=1.0.2 sklearndf=2.0 scikit-survival=0.17.0 plotnine=0.8.0`.

 ```